 Pfc.
 Jordan was posthumously awarded the Medal of Honor.

-1960: The U.S. Navy’s first ballistic missile submarine, USS George Washington (SSBN-598) departs Charleston harbor (S.C.) for its first deterrent patrol.
+1960: The U.S. Navy’s first ballistic missile submarine, USS George Washington (SSBN-598) departs Charleston Harbor (S.C.) for its first deterrent patrol.
 Aboard are 16 Polaris A-1 missiles, which carry a one megaton nuclear warhead (nearly 70 times more powerful than the bomb dropped on Hiroshima 15 years before) that can strike targets over 1,000 miles away.

-2006: 82d Airborne soldiers begin what will be an intense 40-hour battle with heavily armed and well-disciplined insurgents in in Iraq’s Diyala province.
+2006: 82d Airborne soldiers begin what will be an intense 40-hour battle with heavily armed and well-disciplined insurgents in Iraq’s Diyala province.
 By the time the shooting stops, U.S. troops have destroyed an extensive network of trenches and capture a stockpile of ammunition and heavy weapons.
 5th Squadron of the 73rd Cavalry Regiment earns the Presidential Unit Citation for their role in the Battle of Turki.